-Despite the rapidly increasing urbanization, especially in the capital, the old district of Hanoi tries to fight back and preserve its identity, that of a bustling old shopping district and characterized by these old houses reflecting the traditional architecture and construction techniques of Vietnam.
-Many traditional houses with good preservation during fifteen years can be seen in the old quarter of Hanoi, including the old house located at 87 Ma Ma Street, the most famous and well worth a visit!
+Despite the rapidly increasing urbanization, especially in the capital, the Old Town of Hanoi tries to fight back and preserve its identity, that of a bustling old shopping district characterized by these old houses reflecting the traditional architecture and construction techniques of Vietnam.
+Many conventional places with good preservation can be seen in Hanoi’s old quarter, including the old house located at 87 Ma Ma Street, the most famous and well worth a visit!

 A story in the heart of Hanoi’s Old Quarter

-This former house at 87 Ma Ma Street is located in the heart of Hanoi’s Old Quarter, the one commonly referred to as the 36 Guild District, the oldest shopping district in the Vietnamese capital.
+This former house at 87 Ma Ma Street is located in the heart of Hanoi Old Quarter, commonly referred to as the 36 Guild District, the oldest shopping district in the Vietnamese capital.

 The house of 87 Ma May did not deviate from the rule and was devoted to trade.
-The house had been inhabited by several generations of traders and until 1954 it was a shop where medicinal herbs were sold.
+Several generations of traders had inhabited the house, and until 1954 it was a shop selling medicinal herbs.
 Then, the Vietnamese government requisitioned the house to accommodate five families until 1999.
-Each of them practiced his trade: grocer, civil servant, tailor and even a martial arts teacher.
+They practiced his trade: grocer, civil servant, tailor, and even a martial arts teacher.

-Finally, the house has been renovated in the framework of cooperation between Hanoi and Toulouse.
-The three-story building that had been built in the back, as well as the internal subdivisions added over the years, were demolished to restore the house to its original structure.
-Restored, the house was opened to the public on October 27, 1999, and in 2004, it became a Vietnamese heritage property, from the last century.
+Finally, the house has been renovated in cooperation between Hanoi and Toulouse city of France.
+The three-story building had been built in the back.
+The internal subdivisions added over the years were demolished to restore the house to its original structure.
+The house was opened to the public on October 27, 1999.
+In 2004, it became a Vietnamese heritage property from the last century.

 A singular and exceptional architecture

-This old house is not only devoted to commercial activities but a remarkable witness of traditional Vietnamese architecture in an old bustling urban center in the late nineteenth as well.
-It was built in tubular form and Hanoian called it tube houses because they are just that: a long, narrow tube subdivided into sections to serve all the needs of the family, commerce, and residence.
-As soon as you enter the house, you will see large gaps on the road allowing you to trade.
+This old house is devoted to commercial activities and is a remarkable witness to traditional Vietnamese architecture in a senior bustling urban center in the late nineteenth century.
+It was built in tubular form, and Hanoian called it tube houses because they are just that: a long, narrow tube subdivided into sections to serve all the family’s needs, commerce, and residence.
+As soon as you enter the house, you will see significant gaps in the road, allowing you to trade.

 Then, you can observe that the house consists of a series of three buildings arranged one behind the other and separated by courtyards that provide brightness and ventilation.
-The ground floor of the first two buildings is dedicated to trade and receive guests in a beautifully decorated living room.
-On the floor of these buildings, you can see the altar of ancestors, a very important piece in the Vietnamese culture considered the heart of the house.
+The ground floor of the first two buildings is dedicated to trade and receiving guests in a beautifully decorated living room.
+On the second floor of these buildings, you can see the altar of ancestors, an essential piece in the Vietnamese culture considered the heart of the house.

-There are also rooms and corridors where residents are likely to grow plants and ornamental plants.
+There are also rooms and corridors where residents will grow plants and ornamental plants.
 Then in the backyard, you can see the kitchen where we used to cook over a wood fire.
 People appreciate the sophistication of the home, its tasteful décor, solid wooden furnishings, beautiful staircases impregnated with delectable luminosity, and sliding wooden doors that are intricately carved.
-The special feature of its architecture is a harmonious combination of wood, tile roofs with wooden beams system and many decorative details
+The unique feature of its architecture is a harmonious combination of wood, tile roofs with a rigid beams system, and many decorative details.

 A house dedicated to culture

 In addition to being a great example of the typical architecture of Hanoi’s Old Town, Ma May’s home has become a cultural space.
-There are many cultural events, art exhibitions, and exhibits as well as traditional Vietnamese handicrafts such as traditional paintings, lacquer, calligraphy or ceramics, and pottery,… most of them are hosted here.
+Many cultural events, art exhibitions, exhibits, and traditional Vietnamese handicrafts such as traditional paintings, lacquer, calligraphy or ceramics, and pottery are hosted here.

-Every evening, at 19:00, the terrace of the house is transformed into a scene of ca trù, a traditional Vietnamese folk song inscribed since 2009 in the intangible heritage of humanity of UNESCO.
+Every evening, at 19:00, the house’s terrace is transformed into a scene of ca trù, a traditional Vietnamese folk song inscribed in 2009 in the intangible heritage of humanity of UNESCO.

 Admission: 10,000 VND.